Qavah/qavah/README.md

 # Qavah

-Qavah is a decentralized and free-of-charge crowdfunding platform running on [Celo](https://celo.org)
+https://qavah.me is a decentralized and free-of-charge crowdfunding platform running on [Celo](https://celo.org)

 ## How does it work?
 [Check out the FAQ](docs/FAQ.md)